seqan/seqan/manual/source/Tutorial/DataStructures/Alignment/ScoringSchemes.rst

 With refer to the alignment procedure a Scoring Scheme can be defined as the set of rules used to assess the possible biological events that must be considered during the alignment procedure.

-In SeqAn are available several :dox:`Score scoring schemes` to evaluate matches and substitutions, while three different gap models can be applied to consider insertions and deletions events.
+In SeqAn are available several :dox:`Score scoring schemes` to evaluate matches and mismatches, while three different gap models can be applied to consider insertions and deletions events.
-We will first introduce you to the scoring schemes used to evaluate match and substitution.
-Subsequent, you will learn how to chose the gap model to be implemented in the chosen scoring scheme.
+We will first introduce you to the scoring schemes used to evaluate match and mismatch.
+Subsequently, you will learn how to chose the gap model to be implemented in the chosen scoring scheme.

-Match/Substitution Evaluation
+Match/Mismatch Evaluation
 -----------------------------

 :dox:`SimpleScore Simple Score`
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The simplest example of Scoring Scheme, usually applied to score the similarity among nucleotide sequences, is the Levenshtein distance model that assigns a score of 0 and -1 respectively if a match or a mismatch occurs, whereas a penalty value equal to -1 in case of gaps representing insertions or deletions (this scoring scheme is the default for :dox:`SimpleScore`).
+Alternatively, also the Hamming distance model can be used for some simple tasks that do not require the gap evaluations.

 Now, let's start by constructing our first scoring function for the global alignment algorithm called with the function :dox:`globalAlignment`.
 As first step we need to include the header file ``<seqan/align.h>`` which contains the necessary data structures and functions associated with the alignments.